 Comparative negligence claims are most often asserted in manufacturing defect and failure-to-warn cases.
 In these cases, the manufacturer believes the design was safe and the warning labels were reasonable.
 The manufacturers argue that you were responsible since the design was safe and the warning labels were sufficient.
 Usually, the injured party is accused of using the product in an unintended or unusually dangerous way.

-The elite product liability lawyers at Hollander Law Firm, P.A. will help you frame the facts of your case in a way that protects you from accusations of blame and maximizes your potential recovery.
+The elite product liability lawyers at Hollander Law Firm Accident Injury Lawyers will help you frame the facts of your case in a way that protects you from accusations of blame and maximizes your potential recovery.

 How Long Do You Have to File a Product Liability Case in Florida?